FONTE-EID/fiber-optic-transmission-system-modeling/README.md

 # Fiber-Optic Transmission Systems Modeling

-This library modeles the single-pol and dual-pol fiber-optic channels governed by nonlinear Schrödinger equation (NLSE) and coupled NLSE, accompanied with TX and RX DSP chain implementation.
+This library models the single-pol and dual-pol fiber-optic channels governed by nonlinear Schrödinger equation (NLSE) and coupled NLSE, accompanied with TX and RX DSP chain implementation.

 NLS equation is solved using split-step Fourier method in this library.